 - 1 tablespoon flaxseed oil

-- Cook venison thoroughly and cut into small pieces.
+- Cook the venison thoroughly and cut it into small pieces.

 - Boil sweet potatoes until soft, then mash them.

-- Steam broccoli and chop into bite-sized pieces.
+- Steam broccoli and chop it into bite-sized pieces.

-- Combine venison, sweet potatoes, and broccoli in a mixing bowl.
+- Combine venison, sweet potatoes, and broccoli in a large mixing bowl.

-- Add flaxseed oil and mix until combined.
+- Drizzle with flaxseed oil and mix until combined.
 Let cool before serving.

 Why Choose Healthy Homemade Dog Food?